Twisted (musical): Act I

 Distraught to learn of his 2Ds department's sacking, Ja'far wrecks his room.
 He finds a scarab necklace that reminds him of the past when he was beloved by the citizens ("Sands of Time").
 In an extended flashback, Ja'far teaches them about "The Golden Rule" of always treating others the way one wishes to be treated ("The Golden Rule").
 On arriving at the vizier's palace for his first day as an assistant, Ja'far discovers that the vizier and his court are corrupt and only care about money ("The Golden Rule (Evil Reprise)").
 Ja'far wonders if he will ever effect real change without the Sultan's audience.
-His mood is lifted when he meets the palace storyteller Sherrezade, who tells him stories including the Tiger Head Cave, which among other riches contains an oil lamp housing a wish-granting Djinn.
+His mood is lifted when he meets the palace storyteller Sherrezade, who tells him stories including that of the Tiger Head Cave, which contains among other riches an oil lamp housing a wish-granting Djinn.
 Despite his skepticism of the stories, they fall in love and marry ("A Thousand and One Nights").
-Months pass, and the Sultan finally gives Ja'far an audience; Sherrezade accompanies him.
+Months pass, and the Sultan finally gives Ja'far an audience; Sherrezade, now pregnant, accompanies him.
 The Sultan, a babbling fool who tells the court he inverted his penis, is immediately taken with Sherrezade and claims her as his concubine.
 Sherrezade gives Ja'far the scarab necklace and vows that they will be reunited one day.
-In the present, Ja'far sadly notes that she died in childbirth before they could reunite.
+In the present, Ja'far sadly notes that she died before they could reunite.
 Though not fully convinced of the power of magic, Ja'far decides to seek out the Tiger Head Cave and the wish-granting Djinn ("If I Believed").

 Meanwhile, the Princess meets Aladdin and is entranced by his free lifestyle and lack of respect for royalty, oblivious to his sexual advances.
-Aladdin explains how he never had a chance to become a valuable member of society since his parents died earlier in the year ("Orphaned at Thirty-Three").
+Aladdin explains that he never had a chance to become a valuable member of society since his parents died earlier in the year ("Orphaned at Thirty-Three").
 Before they can kiss, they are caught by the royal guards, who throw Aladdin in prison and take the Princess home.
 Ja'far releases Aladdin on the condition he retrieves the Djinn's lamp from the Tiger Head Cave, claiming it to be an ordinary lamp.
 He also promises that Aladdin can keep all the other treasures he finds.
 The Princess, Aladdin, and Ja'far reflect on what they want most ("Happy Ending") before Aladdin exits the Tiger Head Cave and flees with the lamp, having discovered the Djinn and wanting it for himself, leaving Ja'far distraught.